Rothschild seeks to buy U.S. fund of funds businesss

 It would also boost Rothschild’s own fund of funds assets under management to around $10 billion, said Laurens.

-Other European asset managers have been looking to increase their U.S. presence, with British fund manager Aberdeen Asset Management ADN.L, recently buying New York-based asset management firm Artio Global Investors and a stake in private equity business SVG Advisers.
+Other European asset managers have been looking to increase their U.S. presence, with British fund manager Aberdeen Asset Management, recently buying New York-based asset management firm Artio Global Investors and a stake in private equity business SVG Advisers.

 It has also mandated Cambridge to look for acquisition targets among equity portfolio managers in the United States, potentially doubling its presence in a country where it already has $4 billion under management in large and small cap stock funds, said Laurens.